jonnycrunch/ipid/README.md

 }}
 ```

-- "@context is JSON-LD for linking the semantic interoperability"
+_"@context is JSON-LD for linking attributes solving semantic interoperability"_

 ## sample DDO stored using did method spec stored on ipid: